Esri/dynamic-situational-awareness-qt/docs/README.md

 ```

-You can learn more in the Guide topic [Deploy local offline data].

 # Message simulator

 The message simulator app broadcasts simulated messages over the peer-to-peer network.
 It is not meant for end users in the field, but rather provides a way to test and demonstrate the capabilities of DSA apps by providing a simulated environment through messages.
 The message simulator broadcasts messages over a given port.
 DSA-Vehicle and DSA-Handheld apps can listen to the same port for new messages and update their displays as messages are received.